 - P5.1.
-In carrying out technical actuarial work in relation to bulk transfers, practitioners must consider the following: - a. credible alternatives to the potential transaction for the long-term provision of members' benefits.
-This includes, where relevant, a bulk transfer to a superfund or an insurer and retaining the liabilities within the existing pension scheme with potential additional funding and/or security; - b. any material impact on the protection provided for members' benefits in the event that the benefits are unable to be paid as intended; - c. any changes in the material risks to the benefits of the different classes of members; and - d. any changes to the governing body's ability to make decisions which affect the level of members' benefits. - P5.2.
-Practitioners providing advice on a bulk transfer must use as much relevant information as is sufficient and must make use of support from third parties where they judge it necessary in order to obtain sufficient relevant information.
-Practitioners who have relied on input from a third party should consider the reasonableness and supporting evidence for the third-party input. - P5.3.
-Practitioners carrying out technical actuarial work in relation to a potential bulk transfer to a superfund must, when advising on the affordability of a buyout of the pension scheme, at the time of providing the advice and in the foreseeable future, use assumptions in relation to buyout pricing which reflect current and anticipated future market conditions and insurers' practice. - P5.4.
-Practitioners providing advice on a bulk transfer to a superfund must ensure that models used are calibrated appropriately to reflect the time horizon of projections.
+Practitioners providing advice to a governing body or an employer which is considering a bulk transfer must consider the following: - a. credible alternatives to the potential transaction for the long-term provision of members' benefits.
+Practitioners must consider whether the following alternatives are credible: a bulk transfer to a superfund or an insurer and retaining the liabilities within the existing pension scheme potentially with additional funding and/or security; - b. any material impact on the protection provided for members' benefits in the event that the benefits are unable to be paid as intended; - c. any changes in the material risks to the benefits of the different classes of members; and - d. any changes to the governing body's ability to make decisions which affect the level of members' benefits. - P5.2.
+Practitioners providing advice to a governing body or an employer which is considering a bulk transfer must use as much relevant information as is sufficient and must make use of support from third parties where they judge it necessary in order to obtain sufficient relevant information.
+Practitioners who have relied on input from a third party should understand how the input affects the output of their technical actuarial work. - P5.3.
+Practitioners providing advice to a governing body or an employer which is considering a bulk transfer to a superfund must, when advising on the affordability of a buyout of the pension scheme, at the time of providing the advice and in the foreseeable future, use assumptions in relation to buyout pricing which reflect current and anticipated future market conditions and insurers' practice. - P5.4.
+Practitioners providing advice to a governing body or an employer which is considering a bulk transfer to a superfund must ensure that models used are calibrated appropriately to reflect the time horizon of projections.

 P5.5.
 Practitioners' communications must include sufficient actuarial information to enable the governing body or other decision-making entity to understand the range of options available for the long-term provision of members' benefits, and how different classes of members might be affected by a bulk transfer.
-The information provided must include the items listed in P5.1.
+The information provided must include the items listed in P5.1 where material.

 - P5.6.
 Practitioners' communications should state any third-party assumptions, data or methodology on which they have relied. - P5.7.
-When performing technical actuarial work for the purpose of enabling an intended user to form a view on the likelihood of members receiving full benefits following a bulk transfer to a superfund, practitioners' communications must ensure that the intended user is made aware of all risks and other factors relevant to this view including the change in the covenant. - P5.8.
-When advising on whether a bulk transfer to a superfund meets the TPR gateway tests1 for such a bulk transfer, practitioners' communications must include an explanation of the uncertainty in the actuarial information.
+When performing technical actuarial work for the purpose of enabling an intended user to form a view on the likelihood of members receiving full benefits following a bulk transfer to a superfund, practitioners' communications must ensure that the intended user is made aware of all material risks and other factors relevant to this view including the change in the covenant. - P5.8.
+When advising on whether a bulk transfer to a superfund meets the TPR gateway tests for such a bulk transfer, practitioners' communications must include an explanation of the uncertainty in the actuarial information.